reppners/ngx-drag-drop/README.md

 # NgxDragDrop

+Set of Angular directives for declarative drag and drop using the HTML5 Drag-And-Drop API.

+* nesting
+* sortable lists by using placeholder element (vertical and horizontal)
+* dropzones optionally support external/native draggables (img, txt, file)
+* conditional drag/drop
+* typed drag/drop
+* utilize EffectAllowed
+* custom CSS classes
+* touch support by using a [polyfill](https://github.com/timruffles/ios-html5-drag-drop-shim/tree/rewrite)
+* AOT compatible

+Install with `npm install ngx-drag-drop@next --save`

 Port of [angular-drag-drop-lists](https://github.com/marceljuenemann/angular-drag-and-drop-lists) but without the lists :wink:

 This has `dropzones` though :+1:
 The idea is that the directive does not handle lists internally so the `dndDropzone` can be general purpose.

-For touch support please use this [polyfill](https://github.com/timruffles/ios-html5-drag-drop-shim/tree/rewrite).

-Install with `npm install ngx-drag-drop@next --save`

 ## Usage